 The default server root directory is /usr/share/nginx/html.
-Files that will be placed in this folder will be shown on your web server.
-This location is specified in the default server block configuration file that ships with Nginx, which is located at /etc/nginx/conf.d/default.conf.
+Files placed in this folder will be shown on your web server.
+This location is specified in the default server block configuration file that ships with Nginx, located at /etc/nginx/conf.d/default.conf.

 Server Block Configuration